harrypuuter/NanoTreeProducer/README.md

 scram b
 ```

-Each time you want to run the code in a new shell, do
+Each time you want to run the code in a new shell session, do
 ```
 cd CMSSW_9_4_6/src
 cmsenv